 The UNESCO World Heritage-listed Kakadu National Park is even more compelling than Mary River and Litchfield National Parks, with even more things to do, from hiking through dramatic gorges and admiring ancient rock art to gazing at gob-smacking waterfalls and swimming in natural rockpools.
 You could easily spend three days here but you’ll get so much more out of the experience if you take five days to a week.

-Here’s our guide to Kakadu National Park and next we’ll share a post on the drive via Pine Creek to Litchfield National Park, back to Darwin.
-We’ll follow that up with a post on the route heading south via Katherine and Nitmiluk Gorge to Alice Springs and Uluru and the Red Centre of Australia.
+Here’s our guide to Kakadu National Park and we’ll also be sharing guides to Litchfield National Park and road trip itineraries from Darwin via Katherine and Nitmiluk Gorge to Alice Springs and from Alice Springs to Uluru and the Red Centre of Australia.

 Kakadu National Park Guide – When to Go, Where to Stay and Things to Do at UNESCO World Heritage Listed Kakadu